awab-hassan/19-dynamodb-registry-terraform/README.md

 ## Notes

 - All tables use `PAY_PER_REQUEST` billing.
-If traffic patterns stabilise, switching to `PROVISIONED` with autoscaling reduces cost.
+If traffic patterns stabilize, switching to `PROVISIONED` with autoscaling reduces cost.
 - Every write to a base table also writes to all its GSIs.
 Review GSI usage before adding new indexes.
-- `_staging` suffix on table names keeps staging and production isolated within the same AWS account and Terraform apply.
+- The `_staging` suffix on table names keeps staging and production isolated within the same AWS account and Terraform apply.